 A renowned singer/composer, Bernice Reagon is a longtime musical and cultural leader in the southem civil rights movement.
-A native of Albany, GA, she got active there when the Student Nonviolent Coordinating hometown in the early 1960s.
+A native of Albany, GA, she got active there when the Student Nonviolent Coordinating

+Committee (SNCC) came to her hometown in the early 1960s.
 She also became a founding members of the SNCC Freedom Singers.